Z3nner/lancer-weapon-fx/README.md

   lwfx_structure_direct_hit_1
   lwfx_structure_crushing_hit
 ```

-Note 1: the number at the end of _overheat_meltdown_ and _structure_direct_hit_ refers to the number of stress or structure remaining.  meltdown_3 means 3 stress remaining.
+> [!TIP]

-Note 2: lwfx_stabilize also covers Full Repairs
+> ``lwfx_structure_system_trauma`` triggers on the first part of the roll, the d6 resulting in System Trauma. ``lwfx_structure_secondary`` is for the second part of the System Trauma roll, the roll between losing a weapon or a system.

-Note 3: lwfx_structure_secondary is for the second part of the System Trauma roll, allowing one effect to be triggered when the system trauma result is rolled, and a second when the roll for weapon or system is made.
+> [!TIP]

-Note 4: To reuse the same animation for different results, make an effect stub for each key from the list above, and drag the desired macro onto each stub.
+> To reuse the same animation for different results, make an effect stub for each key from the list above, and drag the desired macro onto each stub.